 Our staff, which includes two published authors, run the Girls’ College Literary Festival every year.
 We have a wealth of experience and continually work to make our department fun and exciting.

-Girls' College offers this subject to Sixth Form students wishing to do an additional Cambridge 'O' and A.S.
-Level qualification to expand on their Geography and/or Travel and Tourism studies and pursue a career in either the tourism sector, marine or environmental studies or the management of natural resources.
-This research and analysis based subject examines both global and local environmental issues, past and current, natural and man-made hazards and the management strategies used in both developed and developing countries to combat these issues.
+Girls’ College offers this subject to Sixth Form students wishing to do an additional IGCSE and AS Level qualification to expand on their Geography and/or Travel and Tourism studies and pursue a career in either the tourism sector, marine or environmental studies or the management of natural resources.
+This research and analysis based subject examines both global and local environmental issues, past and current, natural and manmade hazards and the management strategies used in both developed and developing countries to combat these issues.

 Students will practice outdoor fieldwork studies to complete a research project on a current environmental problem of interest as well as taking educational trips to the Matopos National Park, Conservation zones and Agricultural institutions.

-The learners are encouraged to join and take an active role in the School's "Green Committee" to teach their peers and school at large of the importance of 'going green' through recycling, reusing and managing waste.
+The learners are encouraged to join and take an active role in the School’s “Green Committee” to teach their peers and school at large the importance of ‘going Green’ through recycling, reusing and managing waste.

-At Girls' College, French is a compulsory subject for all form 1 and 2 classes because of all the benefits we believe learning another language can bring: it enhances your memory and listening skills; it opens the mind to a different way of thinking; it can offer a competitive edge in career choices in new and exciting locations; and an individual becomes more receptive to other cultures through the study of another language.
-For many students the acquisition of a completely foreign language is fascinating and at the end of Form 2 students have the opportunity to write the D.E.L.F.
-Examination, administered by the Bulawayo chapter of Alliance Francaise.
+At Girls’ College, French is a compulsory subject for all form 1 and 2 classes because of all the benefits we believe learning another language can bring: it enhances your memory and listening skills, it opens the mind to a different way of thinking, it can offer a competitive edge in career choices in new and exciting locations, and an individual becomes more receptive to other cultures through the study of another language.
+For many students the acquisition of a completely foreign language is fascinating and at the end of Form 2 students have the opportunity to write the DELF Examination, administered by Alliance Francaise, Bulawayo.
 This is an internationally recognised exam set by the Ministry of Education in France.

 Since geography overlaps into so many areas of science and human nature studies, this makes it an important foundation subject in a learner’s life as it empowers them with a firm understanding of the earth and its dynamics.

-All students will study geography up to Cambridge I.G.C.S.E. level.
+All students will study geography up to IGCSE level.
 Learners are taught the geography of the world, focusing on location, distribution patterns of physical and human phenomena and their interconnectivity.
-At Cambridge A.S. and 'A' Level, geography offers the necessary background into the natural, social and behavioural science of the subject and the impact of global trade and industrial trends on our planet.
+At AS and A Level, geography offers the necessary background into the natural, social and behavioural science of the subject and the impact of global trade and industrial trends on our planet.
 Learners are encouraged to think creatively, scientifically and critically in order to problem solve and to communicate effectively in preparation of tertiary education.

 Learning at Girls’ College is also experiential with local field trips playing an important role in understanding the subject matter through first-hand experience and, from time to time, regional trips to explore some of the southern African continent’s unique physical and human characteristics, and experience the effects of global climate change and weather patterns on the region.